Azure/enterprise-azure-policy-as-code/docs/README.md

 # Introduction

-The SCaC repo is used to deploy and maintain Azure Policy, Initiatives, and Assignments in a CI/CD manner.
+The Security Controls as Code (SCaC) repo is used to deploy and maintain Azure Policy, Initiatives, and Assignments.

+Use Azure policy to help enforce your organizational standards and assess compliance at-scale.
+Implement Azure Policy for governance, resource consistency, regulatory compliance, security, cost, and management.

-These pipelines and powershell scripts are designed to work with Azure DevOps
+These pipelines and powershell scripts are designed to work with Azure DevOps.

 # Getting Started